Taking The Guesswork Out of Online Permits…

 Open House Weekend

-Register online for a free temporary permit to ride Quebec trails at no charge on January 19 & 20.
+Register online for a free temporary permit to ride Quebec trails at no charge on about the 3rd weekend in January.

 So there you have it, folks.
 My everything-you-need-to-know advice about buying a Quebec Annual Trail Permit for the coming winter.
 Now all you need is good info about where to go.
 So check out my Quebec touring articles to make your choice.
 See you on their trails!